PQC Capabilities Matrix (PQCCM)

 EVERTRUST

 EVERTRUST Stream is a PKI CA/VA/TSA and EVERTRUST Horizon is a PKI RA and CLM software.
 Both products are currently able to issue and manage pure-PQC and hybrid backard-compatible certificates based on Dilithium/Falcon/Sphincs+ algorithms.
-However the versions of the software that do so are yet unreleased.
-Release is planned upon completion of the standardization process.
+Released versions have support for ML-DSA (with or without prehash), pure PQC certificates, and hybrid backward-compatible certificates as per ITU-T X.509 10/19.
+Other algorithms and some protocol support as well as PKCS#11 support is available in beta versions, as they depend on standards that are not yet published.

 Keyfactor